1 November 2017 / RightHear / Mollie Cole, Community & Content Manager

 Happy November!
 Now that the kids have calmed down from the sugar rush of Halloween, it’s time to begin with Thanksgiving, Christmas, Chanukah, New Years, and all of the other great festivities that happen this time of year.

 If you’re like any other venue in the US, you’ll be doing lots of redecorating over the next two months to keep in the holiday spirit.
-Since you’ll probably be moving around merchandise, changing color schemes and signage, and giving your venue a bit of an overhaul anyways, the holidays are an amazing time to consider accessible design and make sure that your venue can welcome anyone this season.
-You may want to change your window shutters as well so they fit in with your holiday theme.
-If you’re unsure on which ones to buy, then you may want to have a look at these large selection of plantation shutters for inspiration.
+If you’re really going for it, this might mean that you change the colours on the walls (or choose a peel and stick wallpaper to save you some time) and you might even be purchasing some new furniture/storage.
+You may want to change your window shutters as well so that they fit in with your holiday theme.
+If you’re unsure on which ones to buy, then you could have a look at this large selection of plantation shutters for inspiration.
+Since you’ll probably be moving around the merchandise, changing color schemes and signage, and giving your venue a bit of an overhaul anyways, the holidays are an amazing time to consider the accessible design and make sure that your venue can welcome anyone this season.
 Also, besides it simply being the right thing to do, accessibility around the holiday season means spreading inclusion and good spirits, which could fit nicely into your holiday marketing campaign.

 Here are 5 rules you must follow to make sure your store’s holiday make-over is also an accessible one.